LHNCBC/lforms/form_definition.md

     * question - The label for the question, or the title of the section.
     * answerCardinality - The same as <a href="#answerCardinality">above</a>.
-    * <a name="answers"></a>answers - For questions with answer lists, this is either an array of hashes for items in the list, or a string ID as a lookup key for such data in the <a href="#answerLists">answerLists</a>
-      hash.
-When provided as an array, each hash can contain:
+    * <a name="answers"></a>answers - For questions with answer lists, this is an array of hashes for items in the list.
+Each hash can contain:
         * text - (required) the display string for this list item.
 This should be unique within the list.
         * code - (optional) an identifier for the list item.
 This can be omitted if you do not need coded answers.
+        * label - (optional) Some lists have a label for each list item, such as 'a', 'b', etc.  This is an array of such labels, corresponding to the items in the "text" array.
+When this is present, the automatic number of list items will be turned off avoid confusion.
-        * other - If this answer is an "Other" item, then this "other" key provides a label like "Please specify" for an additional field that will be available with the user chooses this answer.
+        * other - (optional) If this answer is an "Other" item, then this "other" key provides a label like "Please specify" for an additional field that will be available with the user chooses this answer.
         * <a name="score"></a>score - (optional) Some forms have scored answers